 I have always felt Geevor Mine was a very special place to me, the site has an atmosphere all of its own.
 I love wandering around with the cameras on a sunny day, then watching the sun go down on the cliffs preferably with my arm around Tracy, the love of my life.

-It’s one of my greatest disappointments that I never got underground there.
+It is one of my greatest disappointments that I never managed to get underground there.

 The music on this page is published here with the permission of the Holman Climax Male Voice Choir.